RedisGears/RedisGears/docs/function_advance_topics.md

 4) "1658654047"
 ```

-Notice, RedisGears only gives the library the json configuration, **its the library responsibility to verify the correcness of the given configuration**.
+Notice, RedisGears only gives the library the json configuration, **its the library responsibility to verify the correctness of the given configuration**.

 ## Resp <-> JS Conversion